Get started with Opsgenie as a user

 Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

-Opsgenie’s Icinga plugin supports a bi-directional integration with Icinga.
+Opsgenie’s Icinga plugin supports a bidirectional integration with Icinga.
 The integration leverages Opsgenie’s Icinga-specific executable and OEC utility to automatically create rich alerts (status, alert histogram, trends, etc.) and synchronizes alert status between Icinga and Opsgenie.

-The steps below describe how to integrate Opsgenie and Icinga using Opsgenie Icinga integration plugin.
-Note that slight alterations may be needed for these instructions depending on your exact Linux distribution and your Icinga configuration.
+The Icinga integration plugin utilizes the full capabilities of Opsgenie and provides bi-directional integration with Icinga.
+The steps in the following procedure describe how to integrate Opsgenie and Icinga by using the Icinga integration plugin.
+Note that slight alteration to these instructions may be necessary depending on the exact Linux distribution and your Icinga configuration.

-Packages provided support the following systems:
+The installation packages support the following systems:

 rpm -i opsgenie-icinga-<your_version>.rpm

-Run the following command :
+Run the following command:

 dpkg -i opsgenie-icinga-<your_version>.deb

-If you're using Opsgenie's Free or Essentials plan, or if you’re using Opsgenie with Jira Service Management's Standard plan, you can only add this integration from your team dashboard as the Integrations page under Settings is not available in your plan.
+If you're using Opsgenie's Free or Essentials plan or if you’re using Opsgenie with Jira Service Management's Standard plan, you can add this integration from your team dashboard only.
+The Integrations page under Settings is not available in your plan.

 Adding the integration from your team dashboard will make your team the owner of the integration.
 This means Opsgenie will assign the alerts received through this integration to your team only.
+Follow the rest of the steps in this section to set up the integration.

-Select Integrations, and select Add integration.
+Select Add integration.

 The plugin uses a golang-executable file (included in the plugin as send2opsgenie) to create, acknowledge, and close alerts in Opsgenie.
 Configure Icinga to execute this file on events to create, acknowledge, and close alerts in Opsgenie.
+The following table lists the parameters and states if they are mandatory.

 Configuration Parameter | Description | Mandatory to fill | Location |